cysouw/diathesis/text/c01_introduction.md

    Der Fall ist (für den Ermittler) leicht zu lösen.
 :::

-All in all, there are about 250 different German diatheses described in this book, some highly productive, some only attested for a handful of verbs.
+All in all, there are almost 250 different German diatheses described in this book, some highly productive, some only attested for a handful of verbs.
 The main goal of this book is to present this wealth of grammatical possibility in a unified manner, while at the same time attempting to classify and organise this diversity.
 I will make no attempt to fit all these constructional possibilities of the German language into any specific grammatical framework, although the collection of diatheses presented here might be taken as a modelling-challenge for your favourite grammatical theory.

 It might come as a surprise that there are so many different diatheses in German, but my impression is that German is no exception among the world's languages in this respect.
 I expect that all languages have a wealth of different ways in which to construe a sentence around a lexical predicate.
 In a sense, diatheses allow for the expression of different perspectives on the event described, something that is arguably a common desire of any language user.